- Playgrounds open. Use at own risk. Please wash hands immediately before and after use.

 Carter Historic Farm Wetland Restoration Project

-The Wood County Park District and the Black Swamp Conservancy are working together to restore twenty acres of wetland and prairie at the Carter Historic Farm.
-The intent of the project is to filter out pollutants in runoff from the farm fields before it reaches the Lake Erie watershed, provide habitat for wildlife, and create drought and flood resistant areas with the native plants used.
+The Wood County Park District and the Black Swamp Conservancy worked together to restore twenty acres of wetland and prairie at the Carter Historic Farm.
+Wetlands are important to our natural environment because they filter out pollutants in runoff from the farm fields before it reaches the Lake Erie watershed, provide habitat for wildlife, and create drought and flood resistant areas with the native plants used.

 Sixteen acres have been converted to wetland and four acres restored to upland prairie with walking trails along the berms.
 This is an important conservation effort that yields, educational interpretation opportunities.

 Arrowwood Archery Range on Linwood Road in Bowling Green, Ohio is free and open to the public everyday from 8:00 am until 30 minutes past dusk.
 Select programming will occupy the space, so check the program listing for details.